hriaz17/CSC343-F23-HW4/README.md

 1. **Study the provided HTML file**:

-   Just like Homework 2 and Homework 3, the project includes an HTML file `index.html`, pre-configured with some starter metadata, elements and styles, to assist you in displaying your graph visualization.
+   Just like Homework 2, Homework 3 and Homework 4, the project includes an HTML file `index.html`, pre-configured with some starter metadata, elements and styles, to assist you in displaying your graph visualization.
 We provide some helpful div's with `id`'s and `class` names that should be self-explanatory.
-You are expected to swap in your `index.html` from Homework 3, and to add any additional modifications needed to support the functionality of Homework 4.
+You are expected to swap in your `index.html` from Homework 4, and to add any additional modifications needed to support the functionality of Homework 6.
    Feel free to re-structure, and restyle this HTML file (including changing div/class names) to suit your needs. **`index.html` will be the webpage on which your graph is rendered**.
 3. **Start the HTTP Server**: